Latata: Commercial performance

-"Latata" did not enter the Gaon Digital Chart in its first week, but did enter the component Download Chart at number 68, peaking at number 8 the following week.
+"Latata" did not enter the Gaon Digital Chart in its first week, but did enter the component Download Chart at number 68.
 In its second week, the song debuted at number 35 on the Gaon Digital Chart as a "hot" song and peaked at number 16 two weeks later.
-It also entered at number 66 on the component Streaming Chart and peaked at number 23 the following week.
 The song entered at number 4 on the Gaon Social Chart, and climbed to number 3 the following week.

 In the United States, the song entered at number 11 on the Billboard World Digital Songs chart, and climbed to number 4 the following week, selling 1,000 copies, making it the best-selling K-pop song in the week of May 10.
 The song has sold 3,000 copies in America as of August 2018.

 In September 2020, "Latata" music video surpassed 160 million combined views for the official music video uploaded on 1theK's channel and (G)I-dle's official channel.
 On June 27, 2022 the music video surpassed 200 million views for the official music video uploaded on 1theK's channel.